 - Captain Underpants: At the end of The Adventures of Super Diaper Baby, Super Diaper Baby and Diaper Dog get rid of the evil Deputy Doo-Doo by tying him in toilet paper and marooning him on Uranus, which is completely solid (and much smaller).

 - In "A Conquest of Two Worlds", a Edmond Hamilton short story, one of the titular worlds is Jupiter, with a solid surface and humanoid natives.

 - In the Hyperborean Cycle by Clark Ashton Smith, Saturn has an ashy surface, liquid metal lakes, and a wide variety of alien inhabitants.
 Human visitors in the 1932 short story "The Door to Saturn" find it perfectly hospitable and end up living there.

-- John Carter of Mars: In the final book, Skeleton Men of Jupiter, John Carter is taken from Mars to Jupiter.
-Like Mars, the planet is depicted with a solid surface that has even forests and water, and is inhabited by two sentient races.
+- John Carter of Mars: In the unfinished final book, Skeleton Men of Jupiter, John Carter is taken from Mars to Jupiter.
+Like Mars, the planet is depicted with a solid surface that even has forests and water, and is inhabited by two sentient races.